mariyapeeva/spellchecker/README.md

 # spellchecker
-Spellchecker with suggestions based on the Levenshtein Distance Algorithm!
+Spellchecker with suggestions based on the Levenshtein Distance Algorithm